andygeek/ai_chat_box/README.md

 # AI Chat Box

-A customizable chat widget for Flutter applications that supports AI-like conversations via dynamic callbacks.
+A chat widget for Flutter applications that supports AI-like conversations via dynamic callbacks.
 Perfect for integrating with AI APIs, chatbots, or other dynamic chat systems.

 ## Features

-- Customizable UI for user and bot messages.
 - Supports streaming responses for real-time updates.
 - Easy to integrate with any API or service.